Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Discussion

 However, this flexibility also introduces potential limitations.
-The quality of the resulting sensor configurations depends critically on the clustering and modeling processes, which may require significant tuning and domain knowledge depending on the application.
-Optimal performance necessitates clustering strategies informed by domain-specific correlation metrics and physical insights.
-For instance, in the aforementioned airfoil lift and wall-normal velocity applications, the clustering results agree with physical intuition, demonstrating their interpretability through domain-specific logic.
-Therefore, the choice of clustering and FA algorithms must also be carefully considered to ensure robust and interpretable results.
-Furthermore, the framework’s efficacy relies on the accuracy of the surrogate model in capturing input-output relationships, which is influenced by data quality, model architecture, and hyperparameter selection.
+The quality of the resulting sensor configurations depends critically on the clustering and modeling processes, which may require careful tuning and domain expertise due to the sensitivity of the final configuration to the density and quality of the cluster centers.
+Optimal performance necessitates clustering strategies informed by physical insights and domain-specific correlation metrics that reflect dynamical interdependencies.
+Specifically, cluster centers must sufficiently populate informative regions, such as the leading and trailing edges of an airfoil, while maintaining a total cluster count and spacing that avoids overly sparse configurations or excessive feature dimensionality, which may complicate training or induce redundant sensors.
+In the aforementioned airfoil lift and wall-normal velocity applications, the clustering results align with physical intuition derived from airfoil theory or correlation analysis, demonstrating their interpretability through domain-specific logic.
+Therefore, the choice of clustering and FA algorithms must also be carefully considered to ensure robust and interpretable outcomes.
+Furthermore, as CAAF identifies optimal sensor locations via the learned mapping of a converged model, the framework’s efficacy relies on the accuracy of the surrogate model in capturing input-output relationships, which is influenced by data quality, model architecture, and hyperparameter selection.
+To ensure maximum robustness, it is recommended to train the model over multiple runs with varying random seeds and data shuffling, then compute the ensemble-averaged attribution scores.
+As the objective of CAAF is to optimize sensor placement for predictive performance, alterations in the prediction method or model formulation are likely to influence the resulting sensor configurations.
 While the architecture and training process used in this study may not be fully optimized, the models still achieve sufficient accuracy to generate sensor configurations with satisfactory performance.
 Further optimization of the modeling approach could yield even higher-performing sensor configurations.
+This study demonstrates CAAF primarily for identifying OSP in the prediction of low-dimensional quantities of interest based on high-fidelity simulation datasets.
+Its generalizability is partially demonstrated in the airfoil lift prediction application, where sensors identified on a subset of cases are successfully evaluated under unseen conditions.
+While this framework is theoretically applicable to noisy experimental observations and high-dimensional or autoregressive targets, its validation remains limited to the cases presented here.
+These potential extensions represent new directions for future investigations.

+Due to the rigorous requirement for model accuracy, the CAAF framework can be computationally intensive.
+For a dataset of 50,000 input-output pairs, the complete CAAF pipeline requires approximately ten minutes using a small-scale MLP model trained on an RTX 5070 GPU.
+For the same data volume, the Bayesian experimental design method completes within several minutes utilizing GPU-optimized operations.
+In contrast, Pivoted-QR represents the most computationally efficient method, with execution times on the order of seconds.